Fatal accident claims

 What can you claim?

-Jordans’ Fatal Accident Claims Team have advised and supported claims from parents, grandparents, husbands and wives, co-habitees and children of victims who have tragically lost their lives in accidents that were not their fault in many circumstances such as:
+Jordans’ Fatal Accident Claims team have advised and supported claims from parents, grandparents, husbands and wives, co-habitees and children of victims who have tragically lost their lives in accidents that were not their fault, such as:

-There are limitations on what can be claimed and who can make that claim which can be broken down simply as follows:
+There are limitations on what can be claimed and who can make a claim.
+These can be broken down as follows:

-2. Fatal Accident Claims by Dependants.
-If you were financially dependent on your loved one, claims for lost future income or pension will be made on their behalf.
-Loss of the victims support since his or her death will include claims for such things as contribution to the family earnings, DIY, childcare, housework and gardening and can offer a substantial sum as it is to reflect the whole of the victims lost potential.
+If you were financially dependent on your loved one, fatal accident compensation claims for lost future income or pension will be made on your behalf.
+Loss of your loved one’s support following his or her death will include claims for such things as:

-Our accident and personal injury team is headed by Christine Sands, Partner and Head of Personal Injury.
-Her team of specialist personal lawyers are committed to excellence and achieving the best possible outcome for you and your family.
+Our team of specialist fatal accident claims lawyers are committed to excellence and achieving the best possible outcome for you and your family.